 As of 2015, our India team has installed solar panels at a number of stations.
 They have not been as aggressive with the installations, however, due to land restrictions affecting their primarily peri-urban stations.

 How this Contributes to the Long-term Success of our Model

-A reliable and low-cost source of energy is essential to making affordable safe water available consistently to a community.
-Finding alternate sources of energy is important for the development of an approach that can be taken to scale in remote regions that are completely off-grid.
+A reliable and low-cost source of energy is essential for making safe, affordable water consistently available to a community.
+In addition, finding alternate sources of energy is important for the development of an approach that can be taken to scale in remote, off-grid regions.

 For More Information

 To learn how you can help us develop solar energy in rural areas of Ghana and India, contact: Nat Paynter